KarhouTam/FL-bench/README.md

 1. Run `python -m visdom.server` on terminal.
 2. Run `src/server/${algo}.py --visible 1`
 3. Go check `localhost:8097` on your browser.
-## Arguments 🔧
+## Generic Arguments 🔧

-📢 All arguments have default value.
+📢 All generic arguments have their default value.
+Go check `get_fedavg_argparser()` in [`FL-bench/src/server/fedavg.py`](https://github.com/KarhouTam/FL-bench/tree/master/src/server/fedavg.py) for full details about generic arguments.

-About the default values and hyperparameters of advanced FL methods, go check [`src/config/args.py`](https://github.com/KarhouTam/FL-bench/tree/master/src/config/args.py) for full details.
+About the default values and hyperparameters of advanced FL methods, go check corresponding `FL-bench/src/server/${algo}.py` for full details.
 | Argument           | Description                                                                                                   |
 | ------------------ | ------------------------------------------------------------------------------------------------------------- |
 | `--dataset`        | The name of dataset that experiment run on.                                                                   |